rendotdev/rig/README.md

 - To create a new tool, run `rig create <tool>`.
 - To edit an existing tool, run `rig edit <tool>` and open the printed file path.
 - To remove an existing tool, run `rig remove <tool>`.

+## Feedback?

+Simply [send me a message](https://x.com/rendotdev) on X (formerly Twitter).
+I read all messages and respond to as many as I can.